Facts About Common Cold- How You Can Protect Yourself and Others

 - The common cold is an upper respiratory tract infection caused by many viruses.

 - It is transmitted by airborne droplets infected by viruses or by coming in contact with infected people or things.

-- Common cold is not caused by the changing pattern of weather, being in cold or hot weather, but cold weather surely promotes it’s onset.
+- The common cold is not caused by the changing pattern of weather, being in cold or hot weather, but cold weather surely promotes its onset.

 - Some over-the-counter medications can help to bring the problem in command.

-- Antibiotics are not necessary for the prevention of common cold.
+- Antibiotics are not necessary for the prevention of the common cold.

 - It is a self-limited disease that is manageable.

 - It has no cure and there is no available vaccine for it.